BristolUniDigitalEducation/adapt-simple-branching/README.md

 * `questionId` the question component ID which this branching block will listen for results
 * `incorrect` the component ID within the branching block that will be displayed when user will answer incorrectly
 * `correct` the component ID within the branching block that will be displayed when user will answer correctly
-* `forceCompletion` defaults to true, boolean flag indicating if the completion status
+* `forceCompletion` defaults to true, boolean flag indicating if the completion status should be set on the components

+## Notes

+* Makes components _isAvailable: false
+* Adds display-none class to component div
+* Refreshes PLP.

+## Tested on

+IE8, IE11, Chrome 48, Firefox 44